keltonschertz/Tripleten-projects/Airbnb project/README.md

 ---

-## 📌 Objectives
-We aim to answer two main business questions:

 ### 1. Which neighborhoods and property sizes are most attractive for vacation rentals?
 - Identify the top 10 neighborhoods in Manhattan based on recent guest activity.